MadSkunky/PP-Mods-GrenadeThrowRangeFix/README.md

 ## Description
 The original method to calculate the throwing range doesn't take the defined ranges for hand thrown grenades into account.
-This value is also shown to the player as 'Range' in the stats overview of grenades and is set 16 for the PX Odin and Heal grenade and 12 for alomst any other.
+This value is also shown to the player as 'Range' in the stats overview of grenades and is set to 16 for the PX Odin and Heal grenade and 12 for alomst any other.

 The vanilla calculation is: